MicrosoftDocs/intellicode/docs/sharing-custom-models-tips.md

 Models are applied to a given user by merging together, per signed-in user:

-- The "base model" for the language they are using (trained on 1000s of public GitHub repos)
+- The "base model" for the language you are using (trained on 1000s of public GitHub repos)
-- Any custom models they have trained themselves
+- Any custom models ypu have trained
-- Any custom models they have added to their profile from sharing links provided by others (via "add model")
+- Any custom models you have added to your profile from sharing links provided by others (via "add model")

 This means you don't need to micromanage which models apply to which solution or codebase.